Bedotia longianalis

 Bedotia longianalis is a species of Madagascar rainbowfish endemic to Madagascar.
-Its natural habitat is the lower reaches of rivers and its range extends from the Ifontsy to the Anove and it is also found on Île Sainte-Marie, in north-eastern Madagascar.
+Its natural habitat is the lower reaches of rivers and its range extends from the Ifontsy to the Anove rivers and it is also found on Île Sainte-Marie, in north-eastern Madagascar.
 It was described in 1914 by Jacques Pellegrin from a type collected from a market in Mahambo.